markoneill/ssa-daemon/docs/ssa-manual-testing.md

 ### AppCustomValidation
 **TODO: figure out how to test this and get the right results.
-Might need to talk to Dr. Zapala or Mark.
+Might need to talk to Dr. Zappala or Mark.

 ## Client Testing